HLMCC/key-rotation-aws/README.md

 # AWS IAM Access Key Rotation with Terragrunt

- Terragrunt solution for rotating AWS IAM access keys with zero downtime using a dual-key approach. **Author:** Pratik Lamsal
+ Terragrunt solution for rotating AWS IAM access keys with zero downtime using a dual-key approach.
 ## Table of Contents

 - [Overview](#overview)